Home | About USIG | What's New | Events

 A. Types of Organizations

-Uganda’s legal system is based on English Common Law and African Customary Law.
-Customary law governs to the extent it does not contradict with the statutory laws, although the 1995 Constitution is the supreme law of the land.
+Uganda's legal system is based on English Common Law and African Customary Law.
+Customary law governs to the extent that it does not contradict the statutory laws, although the 1995 Constitution is the supreme law of the land.
 [1]

-• Non-governmental organizations (NGOs);
+• non-governmental organizations (NGOs);

-• Trusts; and
+• trusts; and

-• Foundations.
+• foundations.
 [2]

 B. Tax Laws

-Uganda’s Income Tax Act establishes a category of exempt organizations which include organizations that are of a religious, charitable, educational, or public character.
+Uganda's Income Tax Act establishes a category of exempt organizations which includes organizations that are of a religious, charitable, educational, or public character.
 Qualifying organizations are exempt from tax on almost all categories of income.

 II.
 Applicable Laws